This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

 Manage Your Costs and Taxes

-The current Bull Market started in 2009 and is still going in 2020.
-Heck of a run, isn’t it?
+The current Bull Market started in 2009 and is now on a pause in 2023.
+Heck of a run, wasn’t it?
 What else happened other than the good times rolling?
 Well, some investing basics were forgotten.
 What was forgotten?
 Managing taxes and investment expenses certainly was.
 During the market is rising who cares about these details?
 When returns are 10% a year who cares about taxes and inflation?
 Not me, just make more money, taxes and inflation are just the cost of doing business.
 Well, this has changed, just a wee bit.
 So, returns might not be 10% a year, year after year, as far as the eye can see.
 Sorry, I meant to say 10% positive rate of return.
 So investors will just settle for the long-term average of, oh, say 9% and extrapolate this for the next sixty years or so.
 Well, maybe this isn’t the best assumption to make.
 Hey, don’t get me wrong, I’m an optimist.
 Capitalism, which our country was founded on, not only works but is cool.
 It’s that Darwin survival of the fittest thing.
 What should investors be looking at?
 With those outsized returns from this Bull Market of almost seven years, what’s going to happen in the future?
 Another seven years of party time?
 Not likely.
 If rates of return in the future are less than the long-term average, managing your taxes and investment expenses becomes very important and it’s something you can control.
 It’s important to understand the 4 Things Every Investor Can Control.

 Let’s take a look at taxes.
 There’s a tax break with certain capital assets, which includes stocks, and bonds.
 There’s a distinction between ordinary income and capital gains tax rates.
 Now, the highest federal income tax on ordinary income is 37%.
 For most long-term capital gains, the tax rate is 15%.
 For taxpayers in the lower two ordinary income tax brackets the capital gains tax is 0%.
 Higher income taxpayers pay a 20% long term capital gains rate.
 The key is to understand the holding period for long-term capital gains.
 Capital assets need to be held longer than a year to qualify as long-term.
 Most qualifying capital assets held longer than a year are only taxed at 15%, which is a good thing.
 Short-term capital gains, those held one year or less, are taxed as ordinary income.
 Between federal and state income taxes, Connecticut taxpayers in the maximum tax bracket can easily be paying over 44% on short-term capital gains.
 So, most long-term capital gains are taxed at less than half the short-term gains rate.
 The question is, which would you want, short-term or long-term capital gains?
 You don’t have to think too long (no pun intended), do you?
 Long-term capital gains tax rates are clearly preferable.
 Be cautions here.
 I’m just referencing the huge tax advantage long-term capital gains tax rates have over short-term gains.
 When deciding whether to sell a capital gain asset that has been held short-term, look at it strictly from an investment standpoint.
 Don’t think, “If I can hold on another six months, the gain will be long-term.”
 In other words, don’t let the tax tail wag the dog.